-The Whatcom Chief will be out of service for dry dock repairs and maintenance starting the morning of Saturday, Sept.
-11. The boat was originally expected to return to service on Saturday, Oct.
-2, but the vessel is now expected to return to service on Sunday, Oct.
-3. The return date is always tentative and subject to change.
+The Whatcom Chief will be out of service for dry dock repairs and maintenance starting the morning of Friday, May 6.
+The boat is expected to return to service on Saturday, May 21.
+The return date is always tentative and subject to change.

 The contracted passenger-only ferry will provide service between Lummi Island and Gooseberry Point.

 Our shuttle van is a surplus WTA 15-passenger van with a wheelchair lift.
 The shuttle must meet a very tight schedule.
 Please be at the shuttle van stop early to be sure of a ride.
 The maximum number of passengers allowed in the shuttle van at any one time is 15.
 No exceptions.
-See the South Loop and North Loop schedules below for pick up and drop off times.
+Read more general information about the shuttle van.

 It is extremely important that designated no parking areas are kept open and clear for the smooth operations of the ferry system, shuttle van, and for safety and fire access.